 Dennis MacAlistair Ritchie was an American computer scientist.
 He created the C programming language.
 And he is also one of the co-creator of the Unix operating system.

-C is the one of the most using programming language in modern world.
+C is one of the most used programming languages in the modern world.
 It is used in the development of various software applications, embedded system development operating systems, and has influenced most modern programming languages.